agusdiazb/agusdiazb/README.md

 ### Hi there 👋
 I'm Agustín.
 I'm an undergraduate Teaching and Research Assistant at Universidad de Buenos Aires.
 My research interests lie in the intersection of psychology, neuroscience and data science.

-Currently working on a systematic review and meta-analysis automatic emotion recognition models.
+Currently working on a systematic review and meta-analysis about automatic emotion recognition models.

 Feel free to contact me at agustindiazbarquinero@gmail.com 📫